Logo

 Why Blockchain Needs Mining Work

-• Verification of payments — balances and rules are checked before inclusion
+• Verification of payments — transactions are checked against protocol rules before they can be included

-• Fraud prevention — permanent recording in a shared ledger prevents double-spending
+• Fraud prevention — writing transactions into an append-only shared ledger makes double-spending harder to sustain

-• Creation of new bitcoins — issuance happens only via proof-of-work blocks
+• Creation of new bitcoins — new supply is introduced only when proof-of-work blocks are added

-Without this process, the system would lose transparency, security, and trust, and the bitcoin network would not function as intended.
+Without mining, the system would not have the same transparency and security properties, and the Bitcoin network would not operate as intended.

 Hashes and Proof of Work